 Pharmacokinetics of onvansertib and correlative biomarker activity will be assessed throughout the Phase 1b and Phase 2 segments of the trial.
 The Phase 2 continuation trial is open-label with administration of the recommended onvansertib clinical dose in combination with standard-of-care chemotherapy to further evaluate safety and assess efficacy.
-Doses of onvansertib will be administered orally each day on Days 1-5, in a 21 - 28-daycycle in both Phase 1b and Phase 2.
+Doses of onvansertib will be administered orally each day on Days 1-5, in a 21 - 28-day cycle in both Phase 1b and Phase 2.

-To date, we have completed the first four dose escalation treatment cohorts (12 mg/m2, 18 mg/m2, 27 mg/m2 and 40 mg/m2) in the Phase 1b segment of this trial.
+In 2018, we completed the first three dose escalation treatment cohorts (12mg/m2, 18mg/m2 and 27mg/m2) in the Phase 1b segment of this trial.
 A total of nine sites are conducting this trial, which is being led by Hematologist Jorge Cortes, M.D., Deputy Department Chair, Department of Leukemia, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center and Hematologist Amer Zeidan, MBBS, MHS, assistant professor of Medicine at Yale School of Medicine, Hematology expert at Yale Cancer Center.